 Court Appointed Special Advocates (CASA) of Baltimore, Inc. serves abused and neglected children by representing their voices in the Baltimore City court system and advocating for their best interests in the judicial, educational, medical and social service communities.
 CASA of Baltimore recruits, trains, and supervises volunteers appointed to individual foster children by the Baltimore City Juvenile Court.
 CASA advocates serve as a consistent adult presence by monitoring that child’s well-being and providing objective written recommendations to the court.

-DRM is federally mandated to advance the civil rights of people with disabilities.
-We provide free legal services to Marylanders of any age with all types of disabilities (developmental, intellectual, psychiatric, physical, sensory, learning, traumatic brain injury), who live in facilities, in the community or who are homeless.
+DRM advances the civil rights of people with disabilities.
+They provide free legal services to Marylanders of any age with all types of disabilities (developmental, intellectual, psychiatric, physical, sensory, learning, traumatic brain injury), who live in facilities, in the community, or who are homeless.

 Immigration Legal Services provides low-cost legal counseling and representation in immigration matters.
-We assist clients and their family members seeking to obtain, extend or retain lawful immigration status or citizenship in the United States and also provide them with English classes and medical attention.
+This program assists clients and their family members seeking to obtain, extend or retain lawful immigration status or citizenship in the United States and also provide them with English classes and medical attention.

 430 S Broadway Baltimore MD 21231

 The Immigration Outreach Service Center, Inc. (IOSC) at St. Matthew Catholic Church is an independent non-profit organization dedicated to serving Baltimore’s immigrants regardless of immigration status, ethnicity, or religious affiliation.
-Our mission is to partner with and empower immigrants in the Baltimore area to lead successful lives in the United States.
-We are dedicated to being the hub from which our clients build the networks of relationships that best serve them.
+Their mission is to partner with and empower immigrants in the Baltimore area to lead successful lives in the United States.
+IOSC is dedicated to being the hub from which their clients build the networks of relationships that best serve them.

 Living Classrooms Foundation strengthens communities and inspires young people to achieve their potential through hands on education and job training, using urban, natural, and maritime resources as “living classrooms.”